-- 12.2.1 Requisitioning The requisitioner, in choosing the item to be supplied (or the service to be performed) shall always obtain the best value for money for the Trust.
-In so doing, the advice of the Trust's adviseron supply / procurement shall be sought.
-Where this advice is not acceptable to the requisitioner, the Executive Director of Finance, Performance and Estates (and/or the Chief Executive) shall be consulted. - 12.2.2 The Supplies and Procurement Department, with input from the Finance Department, will be responsible for maintaining the list detailing the areas of expenditure that do not require a Purchase Order.
-This list will be known as the 'Agreed Non Purchase Order List' and will list specific suppliers.
-Any suppliers contained within the Agreed Non Purchase List will not require a purchase order and will therefore be exempt from the Trusts requisition approval process. - 12.2.3 Under no circumstances should a requisition be split in such a way to circumvent particular spending limits attached as per the Scheme of Delegation. - 12.2.4 System of Payment and Payment Verification The Executive Director of Finance, Performance and Estates shall be responsible for the prompt payment of accounts and claims.
+12.2.1 Requisitioning - the requisitioner, in choosing the item to be supplied (or the service to be performed) shall always obtain the best value for money for the Trust.
+In so doing, the advice of the Trust's adviser on supply / procurement shall be sought.
+Where this advice is not acceptable to the requisitioner, the Chief Finance Officer (and/or the Chief Executive) shall be consulted.

+- 12.2.2 The Supplies and Procurement department, with input from the Finance department, will be responsible for maintaining the list detailing the areas of expenditure that do not require a purchase order.
+This list will be known as the 'Agreed Non-Purchase Order List' and will list specific suppliers.
+Any suppliers contained within the 'Agreed Non-Purchase List' will not require a purchase order and will therefore be exempt from the Trusts requisition approval process. - 12.2.3 Under no circumstances should a requisition be split in such a way to circumvent particular spending limits as per the Scheme of Delegation. - 12.2.4 System of Payment and Payment Verification The Chief Finance Officer shall be responsible for the prompt payment of accounts and claims.
 Payment of contract invoices shall be in accordance with contract terms, or otherwise, in accordance with national guidance.
-The Executive Director of Finance, Performance and Estates will: - a) advise the Board regarding the setting of thresholds above which quotations (competitive or otherwise) or formal tenders must be obtained; and, once approved, the thresholds should be incorporated in standing orders and SFIs and regularly reviewed; - b) prepare procedural instructions or guidance within the Scheme of Delegation on the obtaining of goods, works and services incorporating the thresholds: - c) be responsible for the prompt payment, of all properly authorised accounts and claims; - d) approve all credit card applications - e) be responsible for designing and maintaining a system of verification, recording and payment of all amounts payable.
-The system shall provide for: - A list of directors/employees (including specimens of their signatures where appropriate) authorised to certify invoices.
+The Chief Finance Officer will: - a) advise the Board regarding the setting of thresholds above which quotations (competitive or otherwise) or formal tenders must be obtained; and, once approved, the thresholds should be incorporated in standing orders and SFIs and regularly reviewed. - b) prepare procedural instructions or guidance within the Scheme of Delegation on the obtaining of goods, works and services incorporating the thresholds. - c) be responsible for the prompt payment, of all properly authorised accounts and claims. - d) approve all credit card applications. - e) be responsible for designing and maintaining a system of verification, recording and payment of all amounts payable.
+The system shall provide for: - A list of directors / employees (including specimens of their signatures where appropriate) authorised to certify invoices. - Certification that: - ✓ goods have been duly received, examined and are in accordance with specification and the prices are correct, work done or services rendered have been satisfactorily carried out in accordance with the order, and, where applicable, the materials used are of the requisite standard and the charges are correct, in the case of contracts based on the measurement of time, materials or expenses, the time charged is in accordance with the time sheets, the rates of labour are in accordance with the appropriate rates, the materials have been checked as regards quantity, quality and price and the charges for the use of vehicles, plant and machinery have been examined. - ✓ where appropriate, the expenditure is in accordance with regulations and all necessary authorisations have been obtained. - \checkmark the account is arithmetically correct. - \checkmark the account is in order for payment. - A timetable and system for submission to the Chief Finance Officer of accounts for payment; provision shall be made for the early submission of accounts subject to cash discounts or otherwise requiring early payment. - ✓ Instructions to employees regarding the handling and payment of accounts within the Finance department and its Shared Service.